martin5709/Group83-MLOps-02476/reports/README.md

 >
 > Answer:

-For our project we developed several images: one for training, one for the API backend, another one for the frotend, and a final one for monitoring.
+For our project we developed several images: one for training, one for the API backend, and one for data drift monitoring.

-Automatic image building to GCS, then used for training in the cloud so that we have more resources

-For the deployment of the model we have created a docker image that runs the API with python's FastAPI module, and a frontend runninng container that connects to the backend and displays things nicely.
-Finally, a docker container that monitors the model behaviour is used
+For the deployment of the model we have created a docker image that runs the API with python's FastAPI module, and a docker container that monitors data drifting.

+When we were still running our docker images locally, we run `docker run trainer:latest ...` adding the experiment specific parameters, and mounting the volumes when we were still saving the models locally.
+Link to the docker images:

+For Continuous Integration purposes, every time code is pushed to the main branch, the docker image building is triggered in Google Cloud and images are then pushed to the Artifact registry.

 ### Question 16